oNora/Node.js_snippets/learning-node-master-class/pizza-delivery-api/README.md

 5. A logged-in user should be able to create an order.Use the Sandbox of Stripe.com to accept their payment.
 Note: Use the stripe sandbox for your testing.
 Follow this link and click on the "tokens" tab to see the fake tokens you can use server-side to confirm the integration is working: https://stripe.com/docs/testing#cards

 6. When an order is placed, you should email the user a receipt.
 Use the sandbox of Mailgun.com for this.
 Note: Every Mailgun account comes with a sandbox email account domain (whatever@sandbox123.mailgun.org) that you can send from by default.
 So, there's no need to setup any DNS for your domain for this task https://documentation.mailgun.com/en/latest/faqs.html#how-do-i-pick-a-domain-name-for-my-mailgun-account

+## 2. UI Requirement

+1. Signup on the site
+2. View all the items available to order
+3. Fill up a shopping cart

 ## API calls
 Use Postman to test the API